danamlund/quague-legacy/readme.txt

 You start out very weak.
 Killing monsters gives money.
 When you die, you spawn back at start and can buy upgrades with your money.
-When you start playing again you loose your remaining money (so spend it all).
+When you start playing again you lose your remaining money (so spend it all).

 Save-loading remembers your progress.
 Save-loading to avoid death is discouraged.
 If you want to play other levels use "changelevel mylevel" ("map mylevel" deletes your progress).